Modern Slavery Statement 2024 - 2025

 Traffickers and slave drivers coerce, deceive and force individuals against their will into a life of abuse, servitude, and inhumane treatment.
 Many active organised crime groups are involved in modern slavery.
 But it is also committed by individual opportunistic perpetrators.
 There are different forms of exploitation, including:

-• Forced Labour: being made to work for little or no money
+• Forced Labour: being made to work for little or no money and/or without appropriate treatment.

-• Sexual Exploitation: being coerced or forced into selling sex
+• Sexual Exploitation: being coerced or forced into selling sex or acts of a sexual nature, including online pornography.

-• Criminal Exploitation: being forced to break the law for someone else (e.g., stealing, selling drugs)
+• Criminal Exploitation: being forced to break the law for someone else (e.g., stealing, selling drugs.)

-• Organ Harvesting: bodily organs being removed for financial gain
+• Organ Harvesting: bodily organs being removed for financial gain or bodily gain of another.

 The Signs